Filter by Category

 Discussion topics include sleep, feeding, nurturing yourself, and relationship changes.
 This group is flexible to address your own needs and concerns.
 This group is facilitated by a childbirth educator who is also a trained doula and breastfeeding counselor.

-The group is free but registration is required.
 Join anytime throughout the year.
 New members are always welcome!

 Breastfeeding Support Group (2025)